EQ Bank Review 2026 — Rates, TFSA, GICs & Is It Worth It?

 • CDIC insurance: Yes — TFSA deposits are a separate CDIC category from personal deposits

-For everything you need to know about the TFSA, including contribution rules and how the TFSA compares to the RRSP, see our Best TFSA Accounts in Canada guide.
+For everything you need to know about TFSAs — contribution rules, how the TFSA compares to the RRSP, and all our top picks — see our Best TFSA Accounts in Canada guide.

 📦 EQ Bank RRSP — Retirement Savings